#62 – Relational Capacity to Up the Rigor in Learning

 The following resources are available on AVID Open Access to explore this topic in more depth:

-Use Cultural Knowledge as a Scaffold for Students to Connect to Learning
+Use Knowledge of Others as a Scaffold for Students to Connect to Learning

 Join the team as they have a candid conversation addressing the following topics that you are likely experiencing in your classroom: